Disclosure and Barring Service: Basic DBS check

-The basic DBS check will disclose any convictions or conditional cautions deemed to be unspent according to the Rehabilitation of Offenders Act 1974.
+The basic DBS check, legally a "criminal conviction certificate" under section 112 of the Police Act 1997, will disclose any convictions or conditional cautions deemed to be unspent according to the Rehabilitation of Offenders Act 1974.
 The aim is that this service will reduce the need for unnecessary and ineligible Standard or Enhanced checks.
 Basic DBS checks can be obtained by the individual online through the DBS website or through a registered third party known as a "Responsible Organisation".

 Standard DBS check

-The standard DBS check is primarily for positions of high responsibility (for example, accountancy and security).
+The standard DBS check, legally a "criminal record certificate" under sections 113A and 114 of the Police Act 1997, is primarily for positions of high responsibility (for example security guards, locksmiths, and professionals such as accountants and lawyers on entry into the profession).
 Standard certificates reveal details of any convictions, cautions, reprimands and warnings the applicant has received, that do not qualify for filtering.
 A standard check may only be applied for if the applicant's job role is specified in the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975, as amended.

 Enhanced DBS check

-Enhanced DBS checks are for positions involving certain activities such as teaching children or treating adults and can also be obtained for certain other professions (for example, judicial appointments, RSPCA officers).
+An enhanced DBS check, legally an "enhanced criminal record certificate" under sections 113B and 116 of the Police Act 1997, is for positions involving certain activities such as teaching children or treating adults and can also be obtained for certain other professions (for example, judicial appointments, RSPCA officers).
 An enhanced check may only be applied for if the applicant's job role is specified in both the Rehabilitation of Offenders Act 1974 (Exceptions) order 1975 and the Police Act 1997.

 In addition to the information provided on a Standard certificate, the Enhanced certificate involves an additional check with the police, who check if any other information is held on file that may be relevant (for instance, information that has not led to a criminal conviction but may indicate a danger to vulnerable groups).
 The police decide what (if any) additional information will be added to the certificate using the Quality Assurance Framework.

 The involvement of local police forces can mean an enhanced check may take significantly longer than a standard check to be completed.